Skip to main content

 Bram JT, Falk DP, Chang B, Ty JM, Lin IC, Fazal FZ, Shah AS.
 Factors influencing why children and their families choose surgery for ganglion cysts.
 Journal of Hand Surgery Am 2022;47: 1119.e1-1119.e8.
 PMID: 34649743

 Johnson MA, Mulvey H, Parambath A, Anari JB, Wall LB, Shah AS.
-A gender gap in publishing? understanding the glass ceiling in pediatric orthopaedic surgery.
+A gender gap in publishing? understanding the glass ceiling in pediatric orthopedic surgery.
 Journal of Pediatric Orthopaedics (online ahead of print).
 PMID: 33935272

 Cazzulino A, Meza BC, Woodard T, Swarup I, Shah AS.
 Opioid prescriptions after pediatric orthopedic surgery: analyzing rates of unfilled prescriptions.
 Journal of Pediatric Orthopaedics (online ahead of print).
 PMID: 33999560